Step 1 to Becoming an Author: Embracing the Right Writer Mindset

 Fellow authors, I wish you well on your publishing journeys.
 As I pound the pavements, I will be thinking of you proudly proclaiming your author status to those around you.
 Here at Old Mate Media we take joy in helping authors just like you navigate the self-publishing forest, so please do have a look at our full list of guides, or drop us an email to discuss your book project.
 No matter where you are in the process, we can give you guidance and help to being a self-published author.

 I would also love to hear how implementing the writer mindset process has helped your confidence.
 So do report back via a comment below, through social or on email – it will give me a great buzz to hear your stories.
-And to make sure you catch my next article, Step 2 to Becoming an Author, sign up to our newsletter.
+And to make sure you catch my future articles on mindset, sign up to our newsletter.

 Author, Runner and Old Mate Media Marketing Whiz